GluuFederation/docs-ce-prod/3.1.4/source/admin-guide/session.md

 - sessionIdUnusedLifetime - unused session_id lifetime (default 1 day).
 If session is not used for given amount of time then session is removed.
 - sessionIdUnauthenticatedUnusedLifetime - lifetime of unauthenticated session_id.
 - sessionIdEnabled - specifies whether it is allowed to authenticate user by session automatically (without end-user interaction).
-- sessionIdPersistOnPromptNone - specifies whether persist/update session object with data if `prompt=none`
+- sessionIdPersistOnPromptNone - specifies whether persist/update session object with data if `prompt=none`.
+Default value is `true`, so session is persisted by default.

 Session has two states `authenticated` and `unauthenticated`.
 While state is `unauthentiected` (user not logged in yet) `sessionIdUnauthenticatedUnusedLifetime` is used.
 After authentication `sessionIdUnusedLifetime` is used by OP.